at The Wolfson Fertility Centre

 Our wider team is made up of nurses, laboratory and administration staff.
 We all take pride in our roles to make sure our patients have the very best experience possible during what may be a stressful and emotional time in their lives.

-Mr Rehan Salim is a consultant obstetrician, gynaecologist and subspecialist in reproductive medicine at St Mary’s and Hammersmith hospitals.
+Mr Rehan Salim is a consultant gynaecologist, subspecialist in reproductive medicine and head of IVF at St Mary’s and Hammersmith hospitals.
 Mr Salim graduated in medicine from St Andrews University and King’s College, London, and trained as a subspecialist in reproductive medicine at University College London Hospital (UCLH).

 Appointed as a consultant at UCLH he led the reproductive medicine unit and developed an NHS IVF service.
 He was recruited by Johns Hopkins International in 2012 to set up and run the IVF centre at Corniche Hospital in Abu Dhabi, the largest women’s hospital in United Arab Emirates, which he did until his return to the UK to take up his appointment at St Mary’s.